 These heavenly Pecan Sticky Buns are going to be your new favorite recipe!
 We loved the caramelized pecan topping and perfectly cooked rolls.
-If you love sticky buns you may also like my homemade Apple Fritters, Glazed Cake Donuts, and Ham and Cheese Breakfast Casserole!
+If you love sticky buns but are short on time, try my Easy Sticky Buns version!

 Pecan Sticky Buns

 This recipe just happens to be based on The Pioneer Woman’s Sticky Buns recipe currently being served at her Mercantile!
 (I made some changes to the topping and method) But let me tell you, these sticky buns are BEYOND delicious and loaded with texture and sweetness.
 It seemed a bit intensive at first, but it is really just a few easy steps divided over a few hours.
 Make sure you knew when you want your sticky buns to be served so that you can plan accordingly.

 Should you want to break up the steps a bit, you can chill the dough overnight.
 In #8 of the instructions, it says “Cover and chill for 1 hour.”
 Instead of chilling for 1-hour, you will chill overnight.
 Don’t prepare the filling or topping until the next morning.